Eduard von Jachmann: Wars of German unification

-On 17 July 1867, Jachmann attended the fleet review held in Spithead, Britain in honour of the Ottoman Sultan Abdülaziz.
+On 17 July 1867, Jachmann attended the fleet review held in Spithead, Britain in honor of the Ottoman Sultan Abdülaziz.
 On 22 August, he became of the director of the Ministry for the Navy, serving under Roon.
 Jachmann and Roon were good friends, which led to an effective partnership between the two.
 Jachmann presented his fleet plan in October that year, as part of Roon's overall military budget.
 The plan projected a ten-year construction program for sixteen ironclad warships, twenty corvettes, and eight avisos.
 Jachmann included the large number of corvettes to bring pro-colonialist factions to support the plan, though he was himself ambivalent to colonial aspirations.
 The Reichstag approved Roon's budget without objection.
 Jachmann was promoted to Vizeadmiral (VAdm—Vice Admiral) on 22 March 1868; he was the first man to hold that rank in the Prussian Navy.
 By mid-1869, the ironclads that the navy had begun to acquire under Jachmann's direction had started to enter service, permitting the formation of an ironclad squadron.

 At the start of the Franco-Prussian War in July 1870, Jachmann left Berlin to take command of the ironclad squadron based in Wilhelmshaven.
 At the time, Jachmann had under his control the ironclads König Wilhelm, Friedrich Carl, Kronprinz, and Arminius.
 Work had not yet been completed on the fortifications outside Kiel and Wilhelmshaven; Jachmann ordered the acquisition of naval mines, a technology then still in its infancy, to help defend the German coast.
 The French Northern Squadron had arrived off the North Sea coast to blockade Germany's ports.
 He sortied with the fleet in late August, but located no French warships.
-König Wilhelm and Friedrich Carl thereafter developed engine problems, preventing Jachmann from taking further offensive actions, for which he was publicly criticised.
+König Wilhelm and Friedrich Carl thereafter developed engine problems, preventing Jachmann from taking further offensive actions, for which he was publicly criticized.
 For its part, the French blockade was poorly planned and achieved little of significance.
 By 11 September, all four of his ships were again operational, but by that time the French fleet had abandoned the blockade.
 Owing to the ineffectiveness of the ironclad fleet, none of its officers were decorated after the war.